Syria, Russia pound rebel-held Aleppo but advances halt

 Russia and Syria said on Friday they had reduced military operations to allow civilians to leave.

-But rebels say their counter attacks are what have halted government advances.
+But rebels said their counterattacks are what have halted government advances.

 "There's no advance by the regime.
-They (rebels) have stopped them several times," Zakaria Malahifji, a Turkey-based official in the Fastaqim rebel group told Reuters.
+They (rebels) have stopped them several times," Zakaria Malahifji, a Turkey-based official in the Fastaqim rebel group said.

-Government forces launched an attack in the Izaa area near the Old City early on Saturday which insurgents repelled, destroying an army tank, he said.

-Fighting has killed hundreds of people in recent weeks, monitors say, and devastated large areas of Aleppo.
+Fighting has killed hundreds of people in recent weeks, monitors say, and devastated large areas of east Aleppo.

 Parts of the UNESCO World Heritage Old City recaptured by the government were completely destroyed by fighting, a Reuters correspondent said.
 Old markets and bathhouses had been flattened.